amirmun99/CCNC/STLs/Print Settings.md

 Below are the settings that I used to print the initial CCNC.
 These settings are likely overkill in terms of strength.

+My entire machine is printed with normal Polymaker PLA, inclduing the components near the spindle.
+I would recommend printing these in PETG to add heat resistance.

 | **File**               | **Walls** | **Infill** | **Recommended Material** | **Support** |